lennyleadership/Devotional_Commentary_Bible/content.en/docs/001_Genesis/Genesis_04.md

 <br>1. "<b>If you do well</b> [by repenting], you will be able to look up again in freedom from anger and guilt. <b>If you do not do well</b> [by continuing to hate Abel], <b>sin</b> is crouching <b>at</b> your <b>door</b>, ready to destroy you.
 His [Abel's] <b>desire is for you</b> [i.e., he will acknowledge your leadership] and <b>you</b> will <b>rule over</b> him" [i.e., if you do well].
 <br>2. "<b>If you do well</b> (or, as the Septuagint reads it, "If you offer correctly") will you not be accepted?"
 The well-doing had reference to the offering.
 Abel did well by hiding himself behind an acceptable sacrifice.
 Cain did badly by bringing an offering without blood, and all his after-conduct was but the legitimate result of this false worship.
 <br>3.
 The RSV says, "If you do well, will you not be accepted?
 And if you do not do well, sin is crouching at the door; its desire is for you, but you must master it."
 <br>4.
 F. W. Grant says in his <i>Numerical Bible</i>, "If you do not well, a sin-offering croucheth or lieth at the door."
-In other words, provision was made if he wanted it.</span>.
+In other words, provision was made if he wanted it.
+<br><br> Gill's Bible Commentary | https://sacred-texts.com/bib/cmt/gill/gen004.htm |> "it is the best to render the word a sin.</span>.
 And unto thee shall be his desire, and thou shalt rule over him.
 4:8 And Cain talked with Abel his brother: and it came to pass, when they were in the field, that Cain rose up against Abel his brother, and slew him.
 4:9 And the LORD said unto Cain, Where is Abel thy brother?
 And he said, I know not: Am I my brother's keeper?
 4:10 And he said, What hast thou done? the voice of thy brother's blood crieth unto me from the ground.